Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: The sequences of positive roots with respect to new notions

-\begin{convention} For the rest of this paper, we usually skip the proofs of our assertions for Dynkin quiver $Q$ of finite types $E_n$.
-As we mentioned in Convention \ref{conv: strategy E}, there are finitely many Dynkin quivers, and if we give proofs for finite types $E_n$, the paper would be tedious and long than necessary.
-Hence, we sometimes give examples for finite types $E_n$ instead of giving proofs, by using the Dynkin quivers $Q$ in Appendix. \end{convention}
+\begin{remark} For the rest of this paper, we usually skip the proofs of our assertions for Dynkin quiver $Q$ of types $E_{6,7,8}$.
+Note that the combinatorics for $\GQ$ of type $E_{6,7,8}$ is not-well studied, comparing with the types for $A_n$ and $D_n$, and the system of positive roots for the types are quite complicated.
+Since many parts of proofs in this paper use the combinatorial properties of $\GQ$ and the system of positive roots, we need to develop the $E_{6,7,8}$-analogue theories in Section~\ref{Sec: Sejin results}, to give a uniform proof for $A_n$, $D_n$ and $E_{6,7,8}$.
+However, as we mentioned in Remark~\ref{rem: strategy E}, there are only finitely many Dynkin quivers of type $E_{6,7,8}$, and the proofs for $E_{6,7,8}$ can be obtained by observing a fixed $\GQ$ and applying the strategy in Remark~\ref{eq: observations reflection} and Remark~\ref{rem: strategy E} via reflection functors on AR-quivers in Remark~\ref{rem: comb refl}.
+If we give proofs for types $E_{6,7,8}$ with details, the paper would be long than necessary.
+Hence, we sometimes give examples for types $E_{6,7,8}$ instead of giving proofs, by using the Dynkin quivers $Q$ in Appendices. \end{remark}